poovarasansivan/c-sharp/task-1/Readme.md

 # Task Name -Write a Program to Calculate a factorial of a number using Loop or Recursion.

+- Write a factorial program using a loop or recursion that will get a input from a user through the console and calculate the factorial of a number and print it on console.

 ## Concepts Learned